-Be aware that standard120-volt receptacles typically come in two amperage ratings: 15-amp and 20-amp.
-They look quite similar, but on the 20-amp receptacle, you will notice that one of the vertical slots will have a "T" shape.
-This is designed so that the special plugs on appliances that draw 20-amps of power can be plugged into them.
+Standard 120-volt receptacles typically come in two amperage ratings: 15-amp and 20-amp.
+They look quite similar, but on a 20-amp receptacle, one of the vertical slots has a "T" shape.
+This is so that the special plugs on appliances that draw 20-amps of power can be plugged into them.
 Standard cords and appliances can also be plugged into 20-amp outlets.
 Be sure to buy a new receptacle that looks exactly like the old one and has the same amperage rating.

 - Non-contact voltage tester